openhab/openhab-addons/bundles/org.openhab.binding.opengarage/README.md

 Switch OpenGarage_xxObstruction "Obstruction (do not use)" (gOpenGarage) {homekit="GarageDoorOpener.ObstructionStatus"}
 ```

 The obstruction channel is not bound to any channel.
-It's needed because HomeKit requires it, and OpenGarage does not
+It's needed because HomeKit requires it, and OpenGarage does not provide it.
-provide it.
 HomeKit requires a status for the garage door of `OPEN`, `CLOSED`, `CLOSING`, `OPENING`.
-In order to report
+In order to report that, we must provide state transition information.
-that, we must provide state transition information.
-State transition information is inferred when the garage door state
+State transition information is inferred when the garage door state is changed.
-is changed.
-For `door_transition_time_seconds` since the last open/close command was issued, the binding reports the
-state as either "closing" or "opening".
+For `doorTransitionTimeSeconds` since the last open/close command was issued, the binding reports the state as either "closing" or "opening".